Nordegg: History

+In 2001, the Nordegg Brazeau Collieries was declared a National Historic Site of Canada.

 Climate

 Nordegg has a subarctic climate (Dfc) which can be considered a subalpine climate due to its altitude with locations on the same latitude having warmer climates.
 Summers are mild, with a few warm days sprinkled in here and there, while winters are cold and snowy.